 \section{Introduction}

-Interdisciplinary research involving communications and robotics is gaining momentum, as evidenced by the steady increase in publications by the robotics~\cite{Gasparri2016TRO,Gao2017IEEETM, Varadharajan2020RAL,CATP19}, control \cite{CATP3,Muralidharan2017ACC,CATP18,Ali2019TCNS,Kantaros2019IEEETAC} and the communications~\cite{uav3, Wu2018TWC, mob10,LiuICCC2019,Ahmed2020CL, Dabiri2020CL,Khalil2020ITGCN,Zhou2020ACM} communities dealing with~\acfp{MR} and communications issues.
-Some reasons behind this growing interest include the emergence of a 5G technology that aims to integrate~\acfp{UAV} in the cellular communication network~\cite{Mishra2020CN, uav26b} and the growing importance of robotic swarms \cite{Chung18TRO}.
+Interdisciplinary research involving communications and robotics is gaining momentum, as evidenced by the steady increase in publications from the robotics~\cite{Gasparri2016TRO,Gao2017IEEETM, Varadharajan2020RAL,CATP19}, control \cite{CATP3,Muralidharan2017ACC,CATP18,Ali2019TCNS,Kantaros2019IEEETAC}, and communications~\cite{uav3, Wu2018TWC, mobb10,LiuICCC2019,Ahmed2020CL, Dabiri2020CL,Khalil2020ITGCN,Zhou2020ACM} communities, which are dealing with~\acfp{MR} and communications issues.
+Some reasons behind the growing interest include the emergence of 5G technology that aims to integrate~\acfp{UAV} into the cellular communication network~\cite{Mishra2020CN, uav26b} and the growing importance of robotic swarms \cite{Chung18TRO}.
 From an application perspective, we can divide these interdisciplinary problems into two categories: \acf{RaC} and \acf{CaR}.